 BetMGM has a plethora of betting markets including NFL odds for moneylines, spreads, props and futures.
 It also is a great option for betting totals, otherwise known as over/unders, for all team sports and props.

 If you’re a bettor that would love to get into over/under betting but are intimidated or aren’t sure where to start, don’t worry.
 Here’s a crash course on betting totals at BetMGM.

 How to Bet Totals on BetMGM

 Step 1: Create an Account or Sign In

 If you have an MGM account, sign in.
-If you don’t, you can create an account by visiting The Game Day’s BetMGM review page and clicking through our custom link and using the promo code “GAMEDAY" to unlock the best available bonus.
+If you don’t, you can create an account by visiting The Game Day’s BetMGM review page and clicking on of our Get Bonus buttons and if applicable, using the promo code to unlock the best bonus possible.

 Remember to fill in your accurate information because it is only used to affirm your identity.

 Add funds.
 Remember that whatever method you use to deposit is what you’ll be able to withdraw your money.